 Navigating the Student Devised Assessment - by Nana Adwoa Obeng, Philosophy student

-IATL modules taken: Feminist Dissent and Reinventing Education
+IATL modules taken: Reinventing Education

 'Being accustomed to traditional methods of assessment means that IATL’s student designed assessments can seem daunting and sometimes even discourage you from picking the modules.
 I certainly felt that way when I was considering taking my first IATL module in second year.
 If this sounds like you, I encourage you to still take up the module not despite the “weird” assessment but because of it.
 The SDA ended up being one of the assessments I enjoyed doing the most and one of my best grades for the year.

 The SDA is really special because it gives you the chance to explore your interests, in relation to the module’s content, in a way that is important and unique to you.
 For instance, when I started to read more about feminism, I always wished there were more blogs dedicated to African feminism and African feminist thinkers.
 The blog I created for my SDA wasn’t just for a grade, it was really a project that I believed in and had a passion to complete.'